 The quality of work of any commercial cleaning service must be clearly stated in their quotation.

-It is best to provide the best service and mention your process in the quotation; therefore, making your potential clients aware of your credibility.
+It is best to provide premium service and also elaborate on your process in the quotation; therefore, making your potential clients aware of your credibility.

 The notion will be more solidified with a CIMS certificate for implementing cleaning standards.